-Given the limited financial budget and time allocated (12 months), the currently proposed project would aim to develop a prototype as a proof of concept. sixty percent of the funding will be used to create the forecast data and the video gaming environment.
+Given the limited financial budget and time allocated (12 months), the proposed project would aim to develop a prototype as a proof of concept.
+Sixty percent of the funds will be used to create the forecast data and the video gaming environment.
 Forty percent of the funds would go towards funding the labor time for the research team.

 What essential data will be generated during this pilot?

-There are two sets of data that will be generated during this pilot phase of the project.
-The first is a set of forecasts of agricultural data, including food production estimates, food trade volumes and prices data, weather (precipitation and temperature), GIS shape files data, as well as population figures.
-These will be compiled into a base data set used to create the virtual reality world/environment for the video game.
-This first dataset will only comprise of projections of existing data.
+There are two sets of data that will be generated during this pilot.
+The first is of forecasts of agricultural data on food production estimates, food trade volumes and prices data, weather (precipitation and temperature), GIS shape files data, as well as population figures, etc. These will be compiled and used to create the virtual reality world/environment for the video game.

-The second data that will be generated are from the video gaming experiences of university/college students who will participate in the video game, with the goal of solving the problem of food insecurity and malnutrition in Malawi.
-These data will comprise of decision to subsidize farm production, trade (export and/or import) agricultural commodities, provision of price support mechanisms for agricultural product etc. These decisions data will be at various levels including at Government level, farmer/producer level and agricultural processor/marketing level.
-The variety of decisions that can be made
+The second dataset that will be generated is from the video gaming experiences of university/college students who will participate in the video game, with the goal of solving the problem of food insecurity and malnutrition in Malawi.
+These data will comprise of decision to subsidize farm production, to trade (export and/or import) agricultural commodities, provision of price support mechanisms for agricultural product, etc. These decisions data will be at various levels including at Government, farmer/producer and processor/marketing level.

 If the pilot is successful, what are the next steps?

-After the pilot is successful, the next step for the project team will be to seek additional funding to expand the video gaming application.
-Expansion will be done in phases and will be three-dimensional in that:
+After the pilot is successful, the next step will be to seek additional funding to expand the video gaming application.
+Expansion will be done in phases with three dimensions:

 the number of possible decisions will be scaled up to better reflect the real world, including decisions by multilateral international organizations such as the World Bank, the IMF, the United Nations agencies and developed country governments.